4shadoww/xwinter/readme.md

 xwinter
 =======
 xwinter is a simple program which creates snowing animated background.
-DISCLAIMER: not currently working on other than i3-gaps and confirmed not to be working on gnome and budgie.
+DISCLAIMER: this only works with tiling window managers (i3 and dwm tested) (PRs are welcome)

 ![Alt Text](https://media.giphy.com/media/RMrKaMyrkFYB3qgWgo/giphy.gif)